 1. Birth and Early Days

-Stephen Appiah was born on 24 December 1980 in Accra, Ghana.
-He comes from a poor socio-economic background in the Chorkor and Mamprobi suburbs of Accra; he also grew up there.
-He started playing football informally at a very tender age and joined the Accra Heart of Oaks Team in 1995 at the age of 15.
+Stephen Leroy Appiah was born on 24th December 1980 in Accra, Ghana.
+He comes from a poor socio-economic background in the Chorkor and Mamprobi suburbs of Accra which was where he grew up.
+Stephen started playing football informally at a very tender age and joined the Accra Heart of Oaks Team in 1995 at the age of 15.
 According to the former Juventus star, the Chorkor Kenkey sellers came to his rescue at a time when he could not afford meals after training.
-After playing at the Under 17 World Cup in Egypt, he signed a transfer to the Udinese club and hence, started off his journey towards world super stardom.
+After playing at the Under 17 World Cup in Egypt, he signed a transfer to the Udinese club and hence, started off his journey towards superstardom.

-A sports ball brand has been named after the former Blackstars captain.
+A sports ball brand has been named after the former Black stars captain.
 It was produced by the Stephen Appiah Foundation (SAF) in collaboration with Alive & Kicking Ghana (A&K Ghana).
-It is a new and exciting ball for sale across Ghana.
-The balls are designed and manufactured by Alive & Kicking Ghana, a charity producing and selling over 1,300 sports balls every month in Accra, and named after the veteran Ghanaian footballer’s nickname, Tornado.
+It is a new and exciting ball sold across Ghana.

-3. He is the First Ghanaian Captain to Qualify the Blackstars for World Cup
+3. First Ghanaian Captain to Qualify the Blackstars for World Cup

-In 2005 Stephen Appiah became the first captain to qualify Ghana to their first ever World Cup appearance in Germany in 2006 and also led the Black Stars squad that came close to hitting a semi-final berth at the 2010 World Cup in South Africa.
+In 2005, Stephen Appiah became the first captain to qualify Ghana for her first ever World Cup appearance in Germany 2006.
+He also led the Black Stars squad that came close to hitting a semi-final berth at the 2010 World Cup in South Africa.
 Appiah is so far, the longest-serving skipper of the Ghana squad after independence, having led the Black Stars for a period of 8 years.

 4. Injuries almost Terminated his Career

 Appiah was not really able to live his career to the fullest as a result of injuries.
-He sustained severe injuries several times during his career such that at one of such incidents, his career was almost brought to an abrupt premature end.
-His career almost ended with Turkish side Fenerbahce and several complicated health issues.
+He sustained severe injuries several times during his active years.
+His career almost ended when he was with the Turkish side Fenerbahce.
 A protracted knee injury kept him out of the beautiful game for a very long time until he landed a job with club Bologna.

-Appiah is one of the sportsmen in Ghana who are devoted to giving back to the society what the country has given him.
-His first move towards achieving this was through the establishment of the Stephen Appiah Foundaton.
+Appiah is one of the sportsmen in Ghana who are devoted to giving back to the society.
+His first move towards achieving this was through the establishment of the Stephen Appiah Foundation.
 He said the main motivation behind setting up his foundation was the way he sees people suffer in Chorkor, a fishing community in Greater Accra region of Ghana where he grew up.
-The Foundation was set up to provide care, quality education, health facilities and opportunities through sports to improve the overall wellness for underprivileged children in Ghana, helping them attain their full potential in life.
+The Foundation was set up to provide care, quality education, health facilities and opportunities through sports to improve the overall wellness of underprivileged children in Ghana, helping them attain their full potential in life.

 6. He Owns a Clothing Line to Support the SAF

-Stephen Appiah has designed a clothing line, called StepApp, which was released in late November, 2014 in his hometown of Accra.
-The proceeds of this business is solely meant to fund his foundation.
+Stephen Appiah has designed a clothing line, called StepApp, which was released in late November 2014 in his hometown of Accra.
+The proceeds of this business are solely meant to fund his foundation.

 7. He Maintained a Clean Lifestyle Throughout his Career

 Stephen has a general testimony of being a good citizen of Ghana.
 He succeeded in earning almost everyone’s commendation and approval both in his career and other life endeavors.
 He has a lot of testimonies from different personalities both at home and in foreign lands.
-His various humanitarian acts has in so many ways improved the life of many Ghanaians, including the provision of employment opportunities.
+His various humanitarian acts have in so many ways improved the lives of many Ghanaians, including the provision of employment opportunities.